kris2475/Multi-Sensor-Gait-Activity-Data-Logger-for-HAR-TinyML/README.md

 This project repurposes the ESP32 as a wearable, self-contained data acquisition platform.
 The main goal is to generate large, labelled datasets of human walking activity under real-world conditions.

-The collected data will be a multivariate time series suitable for training classification models (e.g., CNNs or LSTMs) to distinguish between different walking styles, speeds, or activities (e.g., walking, running, ascending stairs).
+The collected data will be a multivariate time series suitable for training classification models (e.g., CNNs or LSTMs) to distinguish between different walking styles, speeds, or activities (e.g., walking, running, ascending hills or stairs).

 ---